maizzle/maizzle.com/content/docs/examples/divider.md

 How it works:

-- py-24 adds 24px top and bottom padding
+- `py-6` adds 24px top and bottom padding
 - the `<div>` is the horizontal line: we set its height and line-height to 1px, and give it a background color
 - we use a `&zwnj;` to add something inside the `<div>`, so it can take up height

-Feel free to use `&nbsp;` instead of `&zwnj;,` both work just fine 👌
+Feel free to use `&nbsp;` instead of `&zwnj;` - both work just fine 👌

 ### Outlook note

 The `<div>` element where we use `leading-px` needs some extra attention for Outlook.
 Otherwise, it will render thicker than intended.

-To make Outlook respect the line height you set on elements, you may use the `mso-leading-exactly` class that is available from the `tailwindcss-mso` plugin (included in the Starter).
+To make Outlook respect the line height you set on elements, you may use the `mso-line-height-rule-exactly` class that is available from the `tailwindcss-mso` plugin (included in the Starter).

 <code-sample title="src/templates/example.html">